cjp0421/solar-system-dashboard/docs/testingPlans/iterationThreeTestPlan.md

 4. Assert **Earth** card/button appears under the Planets category.
 5. Assert that Moon and other items still appear.
 6. Assert no Earth data UI appears on the Landing Page.
+7. Click on the Earth navigation element.
+8. Assert URL becomes `/earth`.
+9. Assert NavBar remains visible.
+10. Assert placeholder Earth heading renders (prior to Earth feature slice implementation).

 **Expected Result**
 Earth is visible as a new navigable option from the Landing Page.

----

-### **NAV-EARTH-002 – Clicking “Earth” navigates to `/earth`**

-**Steps**
-1. Visit `/`.
-2. Click on the Earth navigation element.
-3. Assert URL becomes `/earth`.
-4. Assert NavBar remains visible.
-5. Assert placeholder Earth heading renders (prior to Earth feature slice implementation).

-**Expected Result**
 Navigation to `/earth` works with client-side routing and global layout remains intact.

 ---